Estate Planning in Illinois during the Current COVID-19 Crisis – the Power to Address All of Your “What Ifs” Now

 In response to Governor Pritzker’s executive order, our firm developed procedures to accommodate video conferencing or teleconferencing with clients who wish to establish an estate plan.
 We also created procedures for remote signings, as well as in office signing procedures that strictly adhere to social distancing rules for everyone’s safety.

-For assistance with establishing your estate plan during this time or in areas of Elder Law, contact us at Wilson and Wilson Estate Planning and Elder Law, LLC at 708 482 7090 for our main office in LaGrange, Illinois or at 847 656 8958 for our Northbrook, Illinois office.
+For assistance with establishing your estate plan during this time or in areas of Elder Law, contact us at Wilson and Wilson Estate Planning and Elder Law, LLC at 708 482 7090 for our main office in LaGrange, Illinois or at 847 656 8958 for our Deerfield, Illinois office.

 Sources: